 For Custom Licences Only - Enter the link to your custom licence.
 When users click on the licence information for your dataset, they'll be taken to this URL.

 If you have multiple licences for your dataset, choose to supply additional licencing options.
 Enter the link to your additional licence options.
 An "Additional licence options available" link will be added to your dataset's licence information.

 A dropdown of organisations you can publish to.
 Most users can only publish to a single organisation.
 This will be automatically filled in.

 Whether the dataset will be viewable to all users once complete.
 This is intended to allow organisations to internally review metadata before publishing, not as a means to publish private datasets.
 The default is private.

 Another website or resource that users may go to discover more context and information about the dataset (e.g. The relevant page on your agency's website).
 If that does not apply, leave it blank.

-The name and email address of the person who is primarily dataset for creating and maintaining the data.
+The person or team who is responsible for creating and maintaining the data.

-The name and email address of the person who is responsible for maintaining the dataset on data.wa.gov.au.
+The email of the person or team who is responsible for creating and maintaining the data.

 The AGIFT top level government function to which the dataset relates.

 A broad geographic data theme to assist in the organisation of geographic / location datasets.
 Where there are overlaps between categories, please select the most appropriate.
 The ANZLIC Open Spatial Data Topic Category Taxonomy is a high-level taxonomy based on the ISO 19115-1 Metadata Standard.